Undergraduate Academic Programs / Departments / Courses

 Chemistry 2410-2420 or Chemistry 2430 (credit will not be given for both Chemistry 2430 and Chemistry 2410 or 2420)

-Chemistry 3530 or Biology 2250 is required for the General Stream and Life Sciences; Chemistry 3530 or Chemistry 2020 or Biology 2250 is required for Environmental Biology (credit will not be given for both Chemistry 3530 and Biology 2250)
+Chemistry 3530 or Biology 2250 is required for the General Program and Life Sciences Specialization; Chemistry 3530 or Chemistry 2020 or Biology 2250 is required for the Environmental Biology Specialization (credit will not be given for both Chemistry 3530 and Biology 2250)

 Physics: